pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/bugtracking/bug_cycle.rst

-**JUNIORJOBS**  Use when a bug is chosen as a junior job for expected developers **NEEDSMENTORING** Use when the expected developer choosed a bug and fixed it, and wants to see fix in Pardus repositories **MENTORED** Use when the developer takes review and merge responsibility of an expected developer bug **MENTORASSIGNED**  Use when assigne a mentor to developer applicant
+**JUNIORJOBS**  Use when a bug is chosen as a junior job for expected developers **NEEDSMENTORING** Use when the expected developer choosed a bug and fixed it, and wants to see fix in Pardus repositories **MENTORED** Use when the developer takes review and merge responsibility of an expected developer bug **REVIEWED** Use when the expected developer job review was finished and job is ready for merge **MENTORASSIGNED**  Use when assigne a mentor to developer applicant

 .. _alpha: http://developer.pardus.org.tr/guides/releasing/official_releases/alpha_phase.html